People

 Teaching

-I have contributed to all years of the English degree, including, at Year 1, EN1070 Writing Matters, EN1002 Classic US Texts, and EN1005 Modern American Writing; at Year 2, EN2013 Diversity in American Literature and my option module, EN2011 American Literary Figures; at Year 3, EN3010 Dissertation, EN3060 Science Fiction: Adventures in Space and Time; and my option module EN3021 Literatures of Protest.
+I teach across all years of the English degree, including, at Year 1, EN1070 Writing Matters, EN1002 Classic US Texts, EN1005 Modern American Writing, and EN1090 Literature for Children and Young Adults; at Year 2, EN2013 Diversity in American Literature and my employability module, EN2290 Your Career and Other Stories; at Year 3, EN3010 Dissertation, EN3060 Science Fiction: Adventures in Space and Time; and my option module EN3021 Literatures of Protest.

 I also contribute to the MA Modern and Contemporary Literature, offering sessions on EN7001 Research Methods; EN7031/7032 Modern Literature and Theory 1/2; EN7252 Twenty-First Century Fiction; including my own specialist option module, EN7922 North American Indigenous Literatures.
 I also supervise MA dissertations.